yoomoney/yoomoney-sdk-java/README.md

-# Yandex.Money SDK for Java
+# YooMoney SDK for Java

 ## Overview

-This Java library contains classes that allows you to do payments and call other methods of Yandex.Money public API.
+This Java library contains classes that allows you to do payments and call other methods of YooMoney public API.

 ## Requirements